Types of sport aircraft and activities

 You can register your amateur-built aircraft:

-• with CASA, as a VH registered aircraft
+• with us, as a VH registered aircraft

 To operate under a self-administering organisation, your aircraft must meet certain limitations for: